HumabHatterZed/WhistleWindInscryptionMods/WhistleWindLobotomyMod/README.md

 - More items and encounters
 - Balancing, bug fixes, etc. (feedback is welcomed and encouraged!)
 - Wonderlab card expansion
-- Limbus Season 1 expansion
+- Limbus Season 1 card expansion